nabla-ml/nabla/docs/api/creation/xavier_uniform.md

 ## Returns

-- `Array`: An array initialized with the Xavier uniform distribution.
+- `Tensor`: An tensor initialized with the Xavier uniform distribution.